Unit-free and robust detection of differential expression from RNA-Seq data: Introduction

-To understand the limitation of between-sample normalization, consider a simple hypothetical example of comparing gene expression profiles of two samples A and B. If $60\%$ of the genes were up-regulated by 2-fold in sample B while the other $40\%$ of the genes stayed stable in both samples, due to the relative nature of RNA-Seq measurements, it is impossible to distinguish it from the scenario where the first group of $60\%$ genes actually stayed stable but the second group of $40\%$ gene were down-regulated by 2-fold in sample B. Since the problem is non-identifiable in such cases, the normalization approach has to rule out the ambiguities based on its assumptions.
+Between-sample normalization also has limitations.
+Consider a simple hypothetical example of comparing gene expression profiles of two samples A and B, where $60\%$ of the genes were up-regulated by 2-fold in sample B while the other $40\%$ of the genes stayed constant in both samples.
+Due to the relative nature of RNA-Seq measurements, it is impossible to distinguish it from the scenario where the first group of $60\%$ genes actually stayed constant but the second group of $40\%$ gene were down-regulated by 2-fold in sample B. Since the problem is non-identifiable in such cases, the normalization approach has to rule out the ambiguities based on its assumptions.
 One commonly used assumption is that the majority (i.e., $>50\%$) of the genes are non-DE.
-The median-based approach~\citep{Anders2010} and TMM (trimmed mean of M values)~\citep{Robinson2010a} are two normalization methods based on this assumption.
+The median ratio method~\citep{Anders2010} and TMM (trimmed mean of M values)~\citep{Robinson2010a} are two normalization methods based on this assumption.
 Furthermore, between-sample normalization and detection of DE gene are two problems that are always tangled together, since ideally normalization should be based on non-DE genes only.
 The iterative normalization approach~\citep{Li2012} utilizes this idea and iterates between normalization and detection of DE genes.
 However, it is unclear what objective function is optimized in such an approach, and the final solution often depends on the initial guess which is undesirable.
 For an overview of between-sample normalization approaches and comparison of their performance for detection of DE genes, please refer to~\citet{Dillies2013,Rapaport2013}.

-Fortunately, the example described above is rather extreme and unrealistic, because in practice genes rarely change at the same pace -- it is unlikely that all the DE genes are up-regulated by the same amount (2-fold in the above example).
-Therefore, a practical assumption is that among DE genes, the degrees at which genes change have an unknown but spreaded distribution.
+Fortunately, the example described above is rather extreme and unrealistic, because in practice genes rarely change at the same pace -- it is rather unlikely that all the DE genes are up-regulated by exactly the same amount (2-fold in the above example).
+Therefore, a more practical assumption is that among DE genes, the degrees at which genes change have an unknown but spreaded distribution.
 This assumption, while largely ignored by most existing approaches, will be exploited in this paper.